vijaylaxmipb/Inkspire-Insights/README.md

 7. As a User, I can delete my own comments, so that I can remove unwanted opinions.
 8. As a User, I can view content on the home page so that I can stay informed and explore engaging topics.
 9. As a User, I can view a selected article with its comments, as well as related articles, so that I can explore in-depth content and engage with the community.
 10. As a User, I can filter articles to a specific category, so that I can explore content that interests me.
-11. As a User, I can view a user's profile page, displaying their posts, favourites and basic information so that I can learn more about the user and their contributions.
-12. As a User, I can add articles to my favourites so that I can save my most enjoyed articles for future reference.
+11. As a User, I can add articles to my favourites so that I can save my most enjoyed articles for future reference.
-13. As a User I can see notification messages when performing CRUD operations or login/logout, signup so that informed about the outcome of the action taken.
-14. As a User, I want to view comments on an article so that I can see the discussions going on a particular topic.
+12. As a User, I want to view comments on an article so that I can see the discussions going on a particular topic.

 *************************************************************